 Financing the move to a greener world

 The Bank of the Philippine Islands (BPI), established in August 1851, is a member of the Ayala Group.
-Registered with the Philippine Securities and Exchange Commission (SEC) on January 4, 1943, BPI is one of the first institutions listed on the Philippine Stock Exchange.
-BPI’s vision is ‘Building a better Philippines – one family, one community at a time’.
+As the first bank in the Philippines and Southeast Asia, BPI is one of the first institutions listed on the Philippine Stock Exchange.

-Being a financial institution, BPI has a wide range of economic, environmental, and social (EES) impact areas reached through its arsenal of products and services across various channels.
-In the development of such products and services, the Bank considers the needs of its customers and other stakeholders via various engagement exercises.
+Being a financial institution, BPI has a wide range of economic, environmental, and social (EES) impact areas reached through our arsenal of products and services across various channels.
 BPI’s sustainability formula emphasizes the need for economic benefits to make EES initiatives truly self-sustaining.

-Through the years, and despite the disruption from the Covid-19 pandemic in 2020 and 2021, the Bank has steadily increased its financing of projects that contribute to the United Nations Sustainable Development Goals (SDGs).
-BPI’s SDG portfolio has grown from PHP538 billion in 2020 to PHP600 billion in 2021, reflecting an 11.5% growth.
-It accounts for 48% of the Bank’s total corporate portfolio.
+BPI continuously supports the country’s sustainable growth and development through the financing of projects that contribute to the United Nations Sustainable Development Goals (SDGs).
+BPI’s SDG portfolio has grown from PHP600 billion in 2021 to PHP756 billion in 2022, reflecting a 26% growth and accounting for 51% of the Bank’s total corporate and SME portfolio.